inside ‘2045: THE YEAR MAN BECOMES IMMORTAL?’

 ‘2045: The Year Man Becomes Immortal’ takes its name from the eponymous Time Magazine article by Lev Grossman (Grossman 2011).
 The article explores Google’s chief engineer Ray Kurzweil’s view on technological singularity, a point in time set in 2045 by the scientific community in which humans and machines will finally merge, converting us in basically machines, allowing us to stop ageing and live indefinitely.
 Through this paradigm of the future I explore my own views on mortality, death and the possibility of afterlife.

-It became clear to me that there is beauty in the idea of dying, that we cannot separate life from death and that it is the imminence of death that gives beauty and purpose to our lives.
+I studied ‘death’ under three different prisms: Eastern Philosophical, Western Scientific and Shamanic Societal Beliefs.
+The findings from this study and research were transformative.
+To me it became clear that there is beauty in the idea of dying, that we cannot separate life from death and that it is the imminence of death that gives beauty and purpose to our lives.
 When every moment can be our last, things become more beautiful and more intense.
-The song and closes the piece, Passing on the Torch, based on the words of philosopher Alan Watts, sums it up quite well:
+The song and closes the piece, Passing on the Torch, using the words of philosopher Alan Watts, sums up that feeling quite well:

 “So therefore in the course of nature once we have ceased to see magic in the world anymore, we are no longer fulfilling nature’s game of being aware of itself.
 There's no point in it anymore, and so we die, and so something else comes to birth which gets an entirely new view.
 It is therefore not natural for us to wish to prolong life indefinitely.
 But we live in a culture where it has been rubbed into us, in every conceivable way, that to die is a terrible thing.
 And that is a tremendous disease from which our culture in particular suffers.”